oahhariri/SwiftyTooltip/README.md

 ### 🏗 Define Tooltip Items

+`TooltipItemConfigType` defines the *style and layout* of each tooltip.
-You should create a new `TooltipItemConfigType` enum for each screen that shows tooltips.
-Ideally, each tooltip context should have a matching tooltip item configuration.
+You should create a new enum for each screen or view that displays tooltips.

-Tooltip items define how each tooltip looks and behaves — like its position, style, and spacing.
+This is where you specify how the tooltip should appear — including direction, spacing, background, etc.

 ```swift
 enum HomeToolTips: TooltipItemConfigType {